o3de/sig-graphics-audio/testing-guidance/Test-Plan_-Atom-HW-Instancing.md

 ##### **7.2 Automation Approach**

+###### **Phase 1**
 *   Unit tests

+###### **Phase 2**
 *   Python Editor Bindings automation case to ensure instanced draw calls are correct

 ##### **7.3 Test Data and Environments**
+###### **Phase 2**
 *   Mobile scaled test level 1K entity scenario with mixed batches of mesh required for mobile testing.
-Existing 10K levels are showing 333ms to 500ms frame times; we would want
+Existing 10K levels are showing 333ms to 500ms frame times; we would want the test level to demonstrate frame times on mobile that are shorter and easier to gauge impact with. <br>A 1K level should contain the following:<br>A level with 3 mesh components that each have the same model + material combination, meaning they are instance-able.
+The should each have the 'Use Forward Pass IBL' setting set to true on the mesh component (or test on mobile where forward pass IBL is used for all meshes, regardless of the component setting).
+There should be two reflection probes in the level.
+2 of the 3 mesh components should be near one probe, and the other should be near the other probe.
+This should result in 2 draw calls in the main view, since the 3rd mesh that is near a different reflection probe cannot be instanced with the other two.
+Functionally, the reflections should be the same with and without instancing enabled.

 ### **8.0 Test Exit Criteria:**